curioussoulscafe/curious-souls-cafe/README.md

 ## 🎉 Bundled Apps

-- **The Dice Roller**: Access the [Virtual Dice Roller](https://curioussouls.cafe/dice) via the floating dice icon on any page.
+- **The Dice Roller**: Access the [Virtual Dice Roller](https://app.curioussouls.cafe/dice) (or read its [docs](https://curioussouls.cafe/dice/)) via the floating dice icon on any page.
 This is a fun tool used to decide who starts, break ties, or engage in meaningful "punishment" prompts.
-- **Meaningful Actions**: Access the [Action Prompts](https://curioussouls.cafe/action-prompts) to spark gratitude, kindness, and inspiration with randomly presented creative tasks.
+- **Meaningful Actions**: Access the [Action Prompts](https://app.curioussouls.cafe/action-prompts) to spark gratitude, kindness, and inspiration with randomly presented creative tasks.

 ## ✨ App Features & Tools